 Describing the Value of Home Visiting for Participating Families

-Research indicates that evidence-based home visiting programs should benefit the families who participate in them through improvements in maternal and child health, parenting attitudes and behaviors, better cognitive and social-emotional outcomes for children, and a lower incidence of child abuse and maltreatment.
-However, existing performance measures do not measure all of the ways participation in home visiting programs is related to positive outcomes for children and families.
-Given the high level of investment at the federal and state level into evidence-based home visiting programs, identifying the extent to which home visiting programs provide value for families and children even if they do not complete the program is important for demonstrating home visiting as a sound investment.
+Research indicates that evidence-based home visiting programs should benefit the families through improvements in maternal and child health, parenting attitudes and behaviors, better cognitive and social-emotional outcomes for children, and a lower incidence of child abuse and maltreatment.
+However, existing federal and state performance measures do not measure all of the ways participation in home visiting programs is related to positive outcomes for children and families.
+Given the high level of federal and state investment at into evidence-based home visiting programs, identifying the extent to which home visiting programs provide value for families and children, even if the families do not complete the program, is important for demonstrating home visiting as a sound investment.
 The Texas Department of Family and Protective Services continues to invest in home visiting programs as an important support for families and has prioritized understanding the ways in which home visiting programs provide value for families.
-CFRP is working with the department’s Prevention and Early Intervention division to conduct an exploratory descriptive evaluation to identify the ways in which home visiting programs provide value to participating families and how these benefits vary across family and program factors.
+CFRP is working with the department’s Prevention and Early Intervention division to conduct an evaluation to identify the ways in which home visiting programs provide value to participating families and how these benefits vary across family and program factors.
 CFRP is assessing the parents and children at multiple time points, and combining these assessments with administrative data to measure the benefits families gain from varying levels of program participation.

 Resources: Home Visiting Publications and Posts